• 630nm. 660nm. 810nm. If you’ve just stumbled into the world of red light therapy, you’re probably staring at these numbers feeling completely lost.

 Why this makes Bristl safe

 Because of the biphasic response, PBM safety is largely about staying well below thermal and inhibitory thresholds while still delivering enough energy to be biologically active.
-Bristl’s design (consumer‑grade LEDs, fixed distance from the skin, and finite session duration) inherently limits maximum power density and total energy, making accidental overdosing much harder than with clinical lasers.
+Bristl’s design (At home use‑grade LEDs, fixed distance from the skin, and finite session duration) inherently limits maximum power density and total energy, making accidental overdosing much harder than with clinical lasers.
 As long as a user follows Bristl’s built‑in protocol (session length and frequency) instead of stacking back‑to‑back sessions or modifying the hardware, the delivered dose remains in a low, non‑heating range that has an excellent safety profile in the PBM literature.

 Why this makes Bristl effective